Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 ```
 python3 zte-config-utility/examples/auto.py config.bin decoded_config.xml --serial YOUR_SERIAL --mac YOUR_MAC
 ```
 You might not even need to add your serial and mac in the command above.
+It can be useful having your decoded config for the sendcmd syntax.